Oscar Gonzalez Preview, Player Props: Guardians vs. Dodgers

 Oscar Gonzalez At The Plate

-- Gonzalez is batting .220 with six doubles, two triples, a home run and five walks.
+- Gonzalez is hitting .221 with six doubles, two triples, two home runs and five walks.

-- Gonzalez has picked up a hit in 51.2% of his 43 games this season, with multiple hits in 16.3% of those games.

-- He has homered in one of 43 games, and in 0.7% of his plate appearances.
+- He has hit a long ball in two of 44 games played this year, and in 1.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.